shakirshakiel/gokube/README.md

 - Patterns Of Distributed Systems for design principles
 ```

+# WORK-IN-PROGRESS

-## Setting Up the Development Environment
+## 1. Setting Up the Development Environment

-To set up the development environment, you have two options: using Devbox or installing the necessary tools individually.
+To set up the development environment, there are two alternate options: using Devbox or using limactl

 ### Option 1: Using Devbox